Why Bother Visiting Jiangxi?

 If you are coming from Beijing or Western China, unless you are up for train rides of over 8 hours, you are better off taking an airplane to the Nanchang International Airport (昌北机场), but be aware that the airport is quite far from the city, so be ready to drop 100 Yuan to get to downtown Nanchang by taxi (there is also Airport Bus Line 1 which for 20 Yuan will take you to Ba Yi Square).

 If you like spicy food, Jiangxi, and especially Nanchang is the place for you.
 Most local dishes are quite similar to Sichuanese and at times even spicier.
-Many people like the local food better even than Sichuanese because of no need to avoid those little round numbing peppers.
+Many people like the local food better even than Sichuanese because of no need to avoid those little round-numbing peppers.
 Due to the inclusion of various pickled and fermented veggies and generous heapings of red hot peppers and MSG, Nanchang people are proud of how “heavy” their taste is (重口味).

 A local specialty to try is Chao Fen (炒粉), a fried rice noodle dish often ordered instead of rice at the end of a meal.
-For breakfast, as everywhere in China you can get steamed baozi and jiaozi, but Nanchang also offers Ban Fen (拌粉), a rice noodle which is cooked within just a few seconds by being stirred in boiled water and then mixed with roasted peanuts, various pickled veggies and of course hot peppers.
+For breakfast, as everywhere in China, you can get steamed baozi and jiaozi, but Nanchang also offers Ban Fen (拌粉), a rice noodle which is cooked within just a few seconds by being stirred in boiled water and then mixed with roasted peanuts, various pickled veggies and of course hot peppers.
 An order of Ban Fen will run you 2-4 Yuan.

 Another popular breakfast option is the Wa Guan Tang (瓦罐汤), which are little simmering pots of soup of many varieties for only 3-4 Yuan.
-You can choose from lotus root, seaweed, pear, egg and many other options, but the base will always be a pork broth with some pieces of pork rib or minced pork.
+You can choose from lotus root, seaweed, pear, egg, and many other options, but the base will always be a pork broth with some pieces of pork rib or minced pork.
 You know if a place offers these soups because you will see outside of their front door a huge pot that holds and steams all the mini pots (think huge Ming Dynasty-looking vase).

-If you are looking for Western food, you’re out of luck, as aside from five-star hotel buffets, your only options are going to be McDonalds, KFC and Pizza Hut.
+If you are looking for Western food, you’re out of luck, as aside from five-star hotel buffets, your only options are going to be McDonald’s, KFC, and Pizza Hut.

 Culture: The Tang Wang Pavilion

 One of the “Four Great Towers” of China, the Tang Wang Pavilion is the most famous historical site in Nanchang.
-For a 60 Yuan entry fee you can walk up its levels and look at the paintings and museum shop.
+For a 60 Yuan entry fee, you can walk up its levels and look at the paintings and museum shop.
 For an extra fee, you can even get an English-speaking guide, but to be honest, this place is not all that impressive or large enough of a site to justify the entry fee, and you will likely feel bored and ready to go within an hour.
-You can pay 8 Yuan for a little bag of fish food and throw it into the little lake surrounding the Pavilion and watch thousands of fish scramble for it, but that’s about the most excitement to be had here.
+You can pay 8 Yuan for a little bag of fish food and throw it into the little lake surrounding the Pavilion and watch thousands of fish scrambled for it, but that’s about the most exciting to be had here.

 Avoid the fake monks right outside the front gate who will shove little golden stamps into your hand and then demand a “donation”.
 I also wouldn’t bother with the fake fur traders trying to sell you tiger and cheetah skins either.
-Neither of these animals have been seen for a while (never, in the case of the cheetah) in Jiangxi, so the authenticity is worse than questionable.
+Neither of these animals has been seen for a while (never, in the case of the cheetah) in Jiangxi, so the authenticity is worse than questionable.

 Note: As of early 2016, the Tang Wang Pavilion tourist area is being expanded with additional smaller pavilions being constructed.
 Once the expansion is complete, I imagine this site will become more interesting (and more expensive).